reddvid/my-hugo-site/content/post/2022/03/digital-spring-cleaning/index.md

 ## Bit of My Digital History

-If you didn’t know, I started my computer life at the early age of 9/10?
+If you didn't know, I started my computer life at the early age of 9/10?
 I just remember I was in grade 5, 1997-ish, when I fell in love with computers.
 But with the lack of internet, I only grew up into video games and not programming.
 I just picked up programming during college days when I was actually bought a laptop by my parents.

 We tackled a bunch of languages even being an Electronics Engineering student, like C++, Turbo C, and Java.
-But I didn’t felt good about those languages until our thesis days where I got help with a friend, an IT student, using VB.Net.
+But I didn't felt good about those languages until our thesis days where I got help with a friend, an IT student, using VB.Net.
 I slightly understood it better than the latter ones.
 It was also the start of programming in [C#.Net](<[http://C#.Net](https://docs.microsoft.com/en-us/dotnet/csharp/)>) for my Windows Phone to make apps.

 ## Files